-Recently Issued and Not Yet Adopted Accounting Pronouncements-In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows (Topic 230) - Classification of Certain Cash Receipts and Cash Payments, which clarifies how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
-Further, in November 2016, the FASB issued ASU 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash.
+Recently Issued and Not Yet Adopted Accounting Pronouncements-In November 2016, the FASB issued ASU 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash.
 ASU 2016-18 requires that a statement of cash flows explain the change during the period in the total of cash, cash equivalents, and amounts generally described as restricted cash or restricted cash equivalents.
-Therefore, amounts generally described as restricted cash equivalents when reconciling beginning-of-period and end-of-period amounts shown on the statement of cash flows.
+Therefore, amounts generally described as restricted cash or restricted cash equivalents should be included with cash and cash equivalents when reconciling beginning-of-period and end-of-period amounts shown on the statement of cash flows.
 ASU 2016-18 is effective for us beginning August 1, 2018, with early adoption permitted.
 We do not believe that adoption of this ASU will have a material impact on our condensed consolidated financial statements.